Duality between Lagrangian and Legendrian invariants: Introduction

-A complete proof of this result has not yet appeared in the literature.
-See Appendix \ref{ssec:CWBEE} for a discussion and a proof sketch.
-In Appendix \ref{sec:CWnoHam}, one can also find a construction of wrapped Floer $A_\infty$ algebra which uses only purely holomorphic disks, and a proof that this agrees with the more standard version defined in \cite{AbouzSeidel} which uses Hamiltonian perturbations.
+We prove Theorem \ref{srgry} in Appendix \ref{ssec:CWBEE} following \cite{BEE}, referring to \cite{Esurgerycurves} for the necessary technical results omitted there.
+Appendix \ref{sec:CWnoHam}, also contains a construction of wrapped Floer $A_\infty$-algebras that uses only purely holomorphic disks (without Hamiltonian perturbation), and a proof that this agrees with the more standard version defined in \cite{AbouzSeidel} which uses Hamiltonian perturbations.

 One of the main guiding principles for the results in this paper is that Theorem \ref{srgry} remains true when $\Gamma^{+}$ is non-empty, provided the Lagrangians $C_v$ are considered as objects of the \emph{partially wrapped} Fukaya category of $X_\Lambda$, where the non-capped Legendrians $\Lambda_v$ for $v \in \Gamma^{+}$ serve as \emph{stops} (cf. \cite{sylvan}).
-The full proof of this result when $\Gamma^+$ is non-empty will appear elsewhere.
-We give an outline in Appendix \ref{ssec:CWpwrap}.
-Here we will use the geometric intuition provided by this viewpoint and our constructions of Legendrian invariants provide a rigorous ``working definition'' of $CE^*$ even in the case that $\Gamma^{+}$ is non-empty, and also a starting point for the study of ``partially wrapped Fukaya categories'' via Legendrian surgery (extending the scope of \cite{BEE} considerably).
+The full proof of this result when $\Gamma^+$ is non-empty can be reduced to the standard surgery result, Theorem \ref{srgry}, and will appear elsewhere.
+Here we give an outline of a somewhat different and more topological proof, see Appendix \ref{ssec:CWpwrap}.
+We will use the geometric intuition provided by this viewpoint and our constructions of Legendrian invariants provide a rigorous ``working definition'' of $CE^*$ even in the case that $\Gamma^{+}$ is non-empty, and also a starting point for the study of ``partially wrapped Fukaya categories'' via Legendrian surgery (extending the scope of \cite{BEE} considerably).
 For future reference, we state this result as a conjecture:

-\begin{conj} There exists a surgery map defined via moduli spaces of holomorphic disks which gives an $A_\infty$ quasi-isomorphism between the partially wrapped Floer cochain complex $CW^* := \bigoplus_{v,w \in \Gamma} CW^*(C_v,C_w)$ and the DG-algebra $CE^*$. \end{conj}
+\begin{conj} There exists a surgery map defined via moduli spaces of holomorphic disks which gives an $A_\infty$-quasi isomorphism between the partially wrapped Floer cochain complex $CW^* := \bigoplus_{v,w \in \Gamma} CW^*(C_v,C_w)$ and the DG-algebra $CE^*$. \end{conj}

 While writing this paper, we learned that Z. Sylvan independently considered a similar conjecture \cite{syltalk} in relation with his theory of partially wrapped Fukaya categories \cite{sylvan}.